 As of September 30, 2024, the Company performed a qualitative impairment test on intangible assets and goodwill and concluded there was no further impairment.
 As of December 31, 2023, we identified a triggering event due to the decline in our stock price driving our market value materially below our book value.
 As a result, we recorded a \$1.3 million impairment charge in fiscal 2024 to the intangible assets in our Semiconductor Fabrication Solutions segment.
-As of September 30, 2023, we identified a triggering event in our Semiconductor Fabrication Solutions segment primarily related to the prolonged downturn and general economic conditions in the semiconductor market, in addition to delays in the adoption of next-gen polishing tools, which reduced our cash flow projections.
-As a result, we recorded intangible asset impairment of \$5.2 million.
+As of September 30, 2023, we identified a triggering event in our Semiconductor Fabrication Solutions segment.
+As of September 30, 2023, we identified a triggering event in our Semiconductor Fabrication Solutions segment.
+As of September 30, 2023, we identified a triggering event in our Semiconductor fabrication Solutions segment primarily related to the prolonged downturn and general economic conditions in the semiconductor market, in addition to delays in the adoption of next-gen polishing tools, which reduced our cash flow projections.
+As a result, we recorded intangible assets impairment of \$5.2 million.
 There were no impairments on long-lived assets during the year ended September 30, 2022.
 See Note 9 for additional information on intangible assets.